9/2018 – Terracrete blocks provide permeable storm water control

 Before: The main attenuation pond under construction.

-The main storm water attenuation pond under construction.
+Before: The main attenuation pond under construction

-The partially completed entrance to the main attenuation pond where channel 1 forks
+The partially completed entrance to the main attenuation pond where Channel 1 forks

 The channel forms the major component of a Sustainable Urban Drainage System (SUDS) designed to protect the new housing estate from water flows during heavy downpours.
 Specified by the Western Cape’s Provincial Government, it was designed by consulting engineers, Lyners and Associates, based on input from GNEC (Guillaume Nel Environmental Consultants) and some initial stormwater surveys undertaken by Graham McGill of Graham McGill Consulting.